Corporate Governance

 Board composition

-The Company’s Board of Directors convenes meetings once a month, in principle, and practices swift, efficient decision-making.
+The Company’s Board of Directors is held, in principle, once a month and practices swift, efficient decision-making.
 Board members have been chosen without regard to factors such as gender or age, and they include internal directors with a wealth of knowledge and experience regarding the Company’s businesses, as well as outside directors with exceptional expertise and insight.
 The Board’s composition, therefore, is characterized by diversity and appropriate size (limited to a maximum of 14 members as stipulated in the articles of incorporation, including nine or less directors, but not directors who are Audit and Supervisory Committee members, and five or less directors who are Audit and Supervisory Committee members), and the Board considers multiple perspectives in making decisions and in overseeing and monitoring business activities.
 Outside directors account for half the members of the Board of Directors.

-A system of oversight and monitoring by the Audit and Supervisory Committee has been established.
+We also have a robust system for oversight and monitoring by the Audit and Supervisory Committee.
 Audit and Supervisory Committee members include an experienced company manager, an attorney with exceptional professional expertise, and a certified public accountant.

 (Reference) Skill matrix for directors (excluding directors who are Audit and Supervisory Committee members) and directors who are Audit and Supervisory Committee members